Oluwa-Femi/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    DOM is an API that allows programs and scripts to access and update style, struuture and content of a page.
+It is not exclusive to Javascript

 2. What is an event?

+    An event is any action that occurs dynamically on a page ranging from interactions to page update.
+For example hovers,clicks, scrolls e.t.c.

 3. What is an event listener?

+    An event listener is a method that waits for an event to happen then triggers a function.

 4. Why would we convert a NodeList into an Array?

+    In order to gain access to array methods

 5. What is a component?

+    A component is a piece of code that can be used to create repeating parts with dynamic content.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account